tofupilot/self-hosting/README.md

 ## Prerequisites

 1. **Enterprise Plan Subscription**: You must be a TofuPilot client on an Enterprise plan.
 If you’re not yet subscribed, please contact [our sales team](support@tofupilot.com).
-2. **Domain Name**: Purchase a domain name that you’ll use for your self-hosted TofuPilot application (e.g., tofupilot.yourcompany.com).
+2. **Domain Name**: A domain name that you will use for your self-hosted TofuPilot application (e.g., tofupilot.yourcompany.com).
 3. **DNS Configuration**: Create an `A` record in your DNS settings pointing your chosen domain to the public IPv4 address of your server.
 4. **Server Access**: Have root or sudo access to a server where you will install TofuPilot.
-5. **Valid Email Address**: You’ll need a valid email address for SSL certificate registration with Let’s Encrypt.
+5. **Valid Email Address**: You will need a valid email address for SSL certificate registration with Let’s Encrypt.

 ## System Requirements